alvs210/Alveena.github.io/README.md

 # EDGAR - Poetry Chatbot

-A simple intent-driven NLP ChatBot that provides poems based on the user's emotions and also allows users to add emotions with corresponding poetry.
+A simple intent-driven NLP ChatBot that provides poems based on the user's emotions and also allows users to add emotions with corresponding poetry, line by line.
+These new, added poems can then be accessed in the future by expressing the emotion that corresponds with them.

 You can use it here (Gmail account required): [EDGAR, The Poetry Bot](https://colab.research.google.com/drive/1tPSSPTP4n-p-GKTKaz8RkV04kJQtW5ly?usp=sharing)

+Tell it how you feel (ex.
+I feel sad, I feel joy) to recieve a poem that'll fit the mood.
+Feel free to add new poems.
+He'll tell you how!

+If you get sick of him at any time, say "quit"

+To begin:
+1. Click "Runtime" in the toolbar above.
+2. Click "Run all"

+And chat away! :)

+The final poetry dataset including your changes will be automatically downloaded to the browser at the end.
+Feel free to not save it.

-## Getting Started - Personal Chatbot!
+## Getting Started - Get a Personal Poetry Chatbot!

 You can either run this in your Google Colab notebook (suggested) or locally as a Python file.